Monday, November 25, 2013

 With the holidays approaching, I wanted to remind people about my book Beyond Batting Average.
-I'm pleasantly surprised that the hard copy version of the book has been selling pretty well over the past year without much promotion.
-Google and Amazon have definitely helped and I think the MoneyBall movie helped.
-I'm not sure whether the MVP debate helped or hurt.
+I'm pleasantly surprised that the hard copy version of the book continues to sell pretty well without much promotion.
+I can thank Google, Amazon, Twitter and a number of internet friends for that.

 Some of my favorite reviews of Beyond Batting Average are listed below:

 I really love Beyond Batting Average - it makes the cut for the "suitcase" library that I take with me on the road...definitely a handy resource

 James Bailey Baseball America's Top Ten Books of 2010

 For fans who want to learn more about new sabermetric statistics, Lee Panas' "Beyond Batting Average" is a great resource that can easily be followed by any student of the game...

 What the book does particularly well is explain complicated concepts in simple terms.

 I have no doubt that you'll find it easy to keep up with the stats that Panas presents.
 I was also impressed with how comprehensively Panas covered each topic; on several occasions, he delved into metrics that even I would not have thought to include in the discussion.
 Simply put, after reading this, you will be able to converse about sabermetrics with pretty much anybody and hold your own.